britwon03/mcb185_homework/participation.md

 - Week 5
 	+ Attended class on Tuesday
 	+ Attended class on Thursday
-	+ Helped a classmate who was demoing for the 23triples homekwork
+	+ Helped a classmate who was demoing for the 23triples homework
+	+ Asked a question to the TA in class why we can't use max() instead of inequalities during the savingthrows demo.
+	+ Finished the homework for all of unit 2, threw away/deleted the code and redid it for practice.
-	+ Total points
+	+ Total 5 points

 - Week 6
 - Week 7